-We update this page when we learn of new statutes, or revisions to statutes already posted; as such, there is no regular time point at which we do this.
+We update this page when we learn of new statutes or revisions to statutes already posted; as such, there is no regular time point at which we do this.
 We cannot and do not represent that all statutes are up-to-date.
-One type of revision which is especially hard for us to keep track of has to do with costs changes allowed annually by a statute and based on some indexed inflation rate.
+One type of revision which is especially hard for us to keep track of has to do with cost changes allowed annually by a statute and based on some indexed inflation rate.

-Likewise, any clarifications, corrections, or updates regarding the statutes on this web page should be submitted to Tom Lamb.
+Likewise, any clarifications, corrections, or updates regarding the statutes listed on this web page should be submitted to Tom Lamb.

 The reasonable costs of reproducing copies of written or typed documents, or reports shall not be more than: